“Bowel incontinence occurs when the loss of control of gas,

 If you think you have bowel incontinence, it may be in your best interest to talk to your health care provider about this.

-In Bowel Problems, Conditions & Symptoms the B&B explain:
+In Bowel Conditions the B&B explain:

 “The first and most important point to remember is that everyone with a bowel problem can be helped and many can be completely cured”.10